 The Coronavirus Aid, Relief, and Economic Security (CARES) Act, along with related legislation, was enacted at the end of March 2020 to counteract the economic crisis resulting from the COVID-19 pandemic, which led to nearly 21 million jobs lost in April 2020 and a second-quarter contraction in real GDP of over 31 percent at an annual rate.
-This legislation aimed to help fight the pandemic, provide relief to businesses dealing with the temporary closing of their businesses, and provided security for households while employees face furloughs, school and childcare closings, and other effects of stay-at-home and quarantine orders.
+This legislation aimed to help fight the pandemic, provide relief to businesses dealing with the temporary closing of their businesses, and provide security for households while employees face furloughs, school and childcare closings, and other effects of stay-at-home and quarantine orders.
 Combined with monetary policy support, this legislation formed a necessary policy response to the economic damage resulting from the pandemic.

 The economic recovery progressed through the second and third quarters of 2020.
-After the unemployment rate spiked to 14.8 percent in April, it fell every month through September until it reached 7.8 percent.2 Nonfarm payrolls fell over by over 22 million from February to April, of which 51.5 percent was recovered through the end of the third quarter.
+After the unemployment rate spiked to 14.8 percent in April, it fell every month through September until it reached 7.8 percent.
+Nonfarm payrolls fell over by over 22 million from February to April, of which 52 percent was recovered through the end of the third quarter.
 By September, real retail sales were 4.4 percent above their February level.

-The recovery proceeded to slow during the fourth quarter of 2020 and through the first two months of 2021.
-The unemployment rate failed to continue its rapid descent and remained at 6.0 percent as of March 2021.
-Nonfarm payroll employment only recovered another 0.6 percent in March and remained 8.4 million (or 5.5%) below its pre-pandemic high from February 2020.
+The labor market recovery proceeded to slow during the fourth quarter of 2020 and through the first two months of 2021.
+The unemployment rate failed to continue its rapid descent and remained at 6.0 percent as of March 2021, while nonfarm payroll employment remained 8.4 million (or 5.4%) below its prepandemic high from February 2020.

 At the end of December, the Congress passed roughly \$900 billion of relief legislation to extend several key CARES Act provisions and support vaccine production and distribution.
 January's economic data partially reflected this additional stimulus.
-The unemployment rate fell to 6.3 percent in January, though there was only a small increase in payroll employment.3 In particular, the industries hardest hit by the pandemic have still only recovered half of the jobs lost last spring.
+The unemployment rate fell to 6.3 percent in January, paired with a modest increase in payroll employment.
+In particular, the industries hardest hit by the pandemic have still only recovered half of the jobs lost last spring.
 Real retail sales during the first quarter of 2021 appear to track the disbursement of Economic Impact Payments.
-Retail sales grew 5.0 percent in January after the Economic Impact Payments (EIP) from the December legislation began to be distributed, proceeded to decline through February as the effect of that stimulus waned, and then spiked again in March following the impact payments incorporated in the ARP.
-While the vaccination program is progressing, the virus continues to spread and variants continue to threaten progress in beating the pandemic.
+Retail sales grew 7.3 percent in January after the Economic Impact Payments (EIP) from the December legislation began to be distributed, proceeded to decline through February as the effect of that stimulus waned, and then spiked again in March following the impact payments incorporated in the ARP.
+We have continued to see data on consumer spending ebb and flow throughout the second quarter as Economic Impact Payments and other ARP stimulus work their way through the economy.
+For example, both retail sales and real personal consumption expenditures increased in April following ARP stimulus and then normalized with slight declines in May.
+A positive development during June, however, has been an increase in real consumer spending despite declines in personal income due to the reduction in stimulus; this signals that the effects of the stimulus and the associated recovery may be durable going forward.